top of page

 American Pit Bull Terriers

-History Of The American Pit Bull Terrier
+History Of The American Pit Bulldog

 Pit bulls, a breed steeped in a storied and often-misunderstood history, trace their lineage back to the tenacious bulldogs of yore.
 In the bloody spectacle of 19th century England's fighting pits, bulldogs were crossed with nimble terriers, forging a new breed built for combat hence the indomitable pit bull terrier.